getify/fasy/README.md

 ## Overview

-With **fasy**, you can do either concurrent or serial iterations of asynchronous operations.
+With **Fasy**, you can do either concurrent or serial iterations of asynchronous operations.

 ### Concurrent Asynchrony